-In 2017, almost every model in the line will incorporate some degree of customization.
+Almost every model in the 2018 line incorporates some degree of customization.
 The majority feature MyFit, Dalbello’s umbrella term for boots that include among their attributes a heat-moldable shell.
-(Note that any polyamide (PA) external tongue won’t be affected by heating, which is as it should be.)
+(Note that any polyamide (PA) external tongue won’t be affected by heating.)
 Any MyFit shell includes either a partially moldable inner boot (Instant Fit) or a 100% moldable EVA liner (Intuition Dalbello).

 Dalbello’s take on heat molding is that it’s a fallback position when its already well-mapped boots aren’t comfortable right off the shelf, but it never hurts to cook shells and liners a tad to accelerate break-in and ensure a blissful first day.
 The MyFit package of heatable shells and liners are found across the high end of Dalbello’s 2-piece, four buckle boots and its signature 3-piece, 3-buckle cabrio models.

-Many 2017 models with regular DIN replaceable toe and heel pads can be retro-fit with a heavy-tread, rockered WalkGrip sole that meets the ISO standard for AT boots, making it easier to walk even if you’re not an actual hiker.
+Many 2018 models with regular DIN replaceable toe and heel pads can be retrofit with a heavy-tread, rockered Gripwalk sole that meets the ISO standard for AT boots, making it easier to walk even if you’re not an actual hiker.

-The Avanti series, which supplanted the Viper line in the Dalbello collection last season, strives for neutrality and by and large achieves it.
+The Avanti series, which supplanted the Viper line in the Dalbello collection two years ago, strives for neutrality and by and large achieves it.
 The stance angle of 4o is upright, or what is considered a naturally centered position.
 The shell has been contoured around critical fit zones so it won’t intrude on sensitive toes and protruding ankle bones, which makes the fit of the Avanti’s feel more generous than the 100mm last advertises.
 The

-The KR Pro and KR Fusion embody the best attributes of the 3-piece, cabrio shell design.
+The Krypton shell embodies the best attributes of the 3-piece, cabrio design.
 One of the Krypton’s dominant traits is evident from the instant you lock in: the wrap around the steering column of the lower leg and ankle is ironclad, ready to respond at the first twitch of lateral energy.
-While boots with a ribbed external tongue are known for their long flex range, the Kryptons are no pushovers, but stout 130 and 120 flexes that retain terrific foot-to-shell connection throughout the mobile forward travel.
-The way the cuff moves in tandem with the tongue enhances the sensation of ever-present rear support.
-All this adds up to boots that beg to motor through battered terrain, be it wind-slab, stutter-step moguls or day-old chunder.
-All Kryptons are available with a custom-moldable Intuition I.D. liner, an advisable upgrade providing you like lighter, warmer, more comfortable boots, and come
+While boots with a ribbed external tongue are known for their long flex range, the 98mm Kryptons are no pushovers, but stout 130 and 120

-Sidecountry skiers who are fans of the stellar Krypton design will find the Lupos exactly as advertised: they’re Kryptons with a rock-solid hike mode integrated into the back of the boot.
+Lupos are Kryptons with a rock-solid hike mode (HM) integrated into the back of the boot.
 Because the Krypton cuff blocks rearward travel by sitting on a shelf on the lower shell, the addition of a hinged block at its base that can swing out of the way does little to change the flex behavior of the boot in the ski position, a function that remains controlled by the external tongue.
-New for 2017 is the Lupo Carbon T.I. (for Tech Insert) with a Grilamid shell for the serious, all-day hiker.
-The Carbon T.I. is a 130 flex boot, as is the standard Lupo T.I., a full-on AT boot that isn’t made from polyamide.
-The Lupo S.P.
-I.D. is a third option in a 130 flex with a 100% adaptable Intuition Hike Light wrap linter
+The 2018 Krypton contingent

 Fischer had a long and illustrious history as a ski maker before they decided to jump into the boot pool, despite said pool already being awash with brands.
-The focus of their debut models was an abducted (toes-out) stance, a clever idea they slightly overcooked, leaving some test pilots feeling like they were traveling in a downhill herringbone.
+The focus of their debut models was an abducted (toes-out) stance, a clever idea it slightly overcooked, leaving some test pilots feeling like they were travelling in a downhill herringbone.

 Vacuum Fit was such a hit with specialty shops it enabled Fischer to steal the limelight from industry leader Salomon, even though Salomon was first to market with a shell-molding technology of their own called Custom Fit.
 The big deal about Vacuum Fit was that it didn’t just expand the shell (although it could); it could shrink it.
 Even the one-in-a-thousand shops with a history of boiling boots to modify them never had the means of reducing shell volume all around the forefoot like Vacuum Fit.